 Not to mention, you’re already unique in most countries the second you step off the airplane.
 Teaching English abroad changes you and makes you more unique, which feels good!

 Why?
 If your resume shows only one job in one town, you might want to shake things up.
-Maybe 20 years ago this would’ve been fine, but it’s 2015 and times are changing, baby!
-While more opportunities for different types of jobs are popping up, competition is fierce and if your CV just shows that your working life has revolved around a small radius, then it’s time to change that.
+Maybe 20 years ago this would’ve been fine, but it’s 2023 and times are changing!
+While more opportunities for different types of jobs are popping up, competition is fierce and if your resume just shows that your working life has revolved around a small radius, then it’s time to change that.

 Otherwise someone less qualified but with a more international-looking resume might take the job that you’re dreaming of.
 Fortunately, getting out and about to teach you native tongue can dazzle your future employers, showing the people in HR that you understand work around the world and not just at home, you’re flexible, you’re adventurous and you can stand on your own two feet.